billahdotdev/Learn-Raspberry-Pi/README.md

  Setting up a Raspberry Pi:
-As a new user Setting up a Raspberry Pi has several steps.
-Here's a general guide to help you get started:

   Install Operating System with windows pc:

   To install or "burn" Raspberry Pi OS onto a microSD card using a Windows PC, you can follow these steps: